OBounif/MultiChatApp/README.md

 1. The Server manipulate memory efficiently.
 2. This Server is not a production-grade server.
 3. They might be some bug that i didn't pay attention.
-4. Feel free to contribute and collaborate
+4. Feel free to collaborate.